 4. Fill your basket with apples at Terhune Orchards, or another of the Garden State's pick-your-own farms.

-5. Visit the State Theatre in New Brunswick for the Milk and Cookies Free Performance Theater for children.
+5. Visit the State Theatre in New Brunswick for the Milk and Cookies series for kids ages 3–8.

 6. Celebrate fall with pumpkin picking.

 7. Spend the day at Liberty Science Center, and visit its new, state-of-the-art planetarium.

 8. Take a nostalgic train ride at Whippany Railway Museum or on another historic NJ railroad.

+9. While away a perfect fall day at Alstede Farms, feeding animals, taking a pony ride, or picking what's ripe.